Tips For Selling Your Unused Stuff

 Show furniture in use as well as solo.

 If you’re selling furniture, I have found it useful to include a photo of the furniture being used– kind of like staging the idea of the item for potential buyers.
 I’ve had items in the past that weren’t really selling until I added some photos of how I used them.
-Just think about when you’re looking at an item on Amazon that you want to buy… when you swipe through the photos, you probably want to see it being used, but also what the item looks like on its own.
+Just think about when you’re looking at an item on Amazon that you want to buy… when you swipe through the photos, you probably want to see it being used but also what the item looks like on its own.

 Make sure the item is centered in the photo.

 Overall, it’s best practice to take vertical pictures.
-That’s because if you look at it in a feed where they actually do show the full version of the image, the landscape is going to be chopped down to only showing a portion of that on the scroll.
+That’s because if you look at it in a feed where they actually do show the full version of the image, the landscape is going to be chopped down to only show a portion of that on the scroll.
 The vertical images are going to make sure that you’re getting the most that you can out of the scroll real estate.

 Don’t Skimp On The Description